When do organisations collect personal information?

 When destroying any records, especially those containing personal information, organisations must ensure it is done completely so that no information is retrievable.

-Refer to SRO Guideline: Records Retention, Disposal and Destruction for instruction on the proper retention and disposal of their records and to ensure that information stored on digital media and devices has been sanitised appropriately for disposal upon decommissioning.
+Refer to Records Management Guideline - Records Retention, Disposal and Destruction for instruction on the proper retention and disposal of records and to ensure that information stored on digital media and devices has been sanitised appropriately for disposal upon decommissioning.

 Refer to the Frequently Asked Questions FAQs – PRIS and Record Keeping for more information.